How does Microsoft make its billions? Microsoft revenue breakdown 2025

 But Microsoft’s cloud computing service is not only about Azure, but also includes services like Windows Servers, GitHub, OneDrive, and other services as well.
 So, overall, to have a precise picture of how much Microsoft makes from cloud computing, we refer to the official data that states that “Revenue in Intelligent Cloud was $14.6 billion and increased 23% (up 22% in constant currency), with the following business highlights: Server products and cloud services revenue increased 26% (up 24% in constant currency) driven by Azure revenue growth of 50% (up 48% in constant currency)”

-- Office Commercial products and cloud services revenue increased by 13% driven by Office 365 Commercial growth of 18%.
+Office Commercial products and cloud services revenue increased by 12% driven by Microsoft 365 Copilot adoption.

-- Dynamics products and cloud services revenue increased by 25% driven by Dynamics 365 growth of 39%.
+Dynamics products and cloud services revenue increased by 16% driven by Dynamics 365 and Power Platform.

-In terms of market share, Azure's position is still in second place with 21% following AWS which keeps its leading position with a 34% market share.
-According to Statista, Google Cloud holds the third position with an 11% market share while other vendors such as Alibaba Cloud, IBM, and Salesforce have 5% and below market share each.
+In terms of market share, Azure's position is still in second place with 24% following AWS, which keeps its leading position with a 31% market share.
+According to Statista, Google Cloud holds the third position with a 12% market share while other vendors such as Alibaba Cloud, IBM, and Salesforce have 5% and below market share each.

 How Does Microsoft Make Money From Windows